Protecting Your Rights Through Powers Of Attorney

 Working With Someone You Trust

 The downside of a power of attorney is the giving up of the exclusive right to act on your own behalf.
-There is inherent danger in giving a third party the right to access you property or assets, but an experienced lawyer can help you choose a person who will always act in your best interest.
-Contact me online or call 630-717-4552 to schedule your appointment with a professional you can trust.
+There is inherent danger in giving a third party the right to access you property or assets, but an experienced lawyer can help you choose a person who will always act in your best interest and, when appropriate, put limitations of the power or authority given to the named agent.
+Contact me online, or call 630-717-4552 to schedule your appointment with a professional you can trust.